kchinzei/linear-program-solver/README.md

 - [linear-program-parser 1.0.11 or newer](https://www.npmjs.com/package/linear-program-parser).
 - [jeronimonunes/simplex](https://github.com/jeronimonunes/simplex).
 - [jeronimonunes/bigint](https://github.com/jeronimonunes/bigint).
-- Node 12 or newer.
-(See [Trouble shooting](#trouble-shooting))
+- Node 10 or newer. ( To be exact, N-API version 6 or newer)
+- Linux or macOS (Windows needs manual build)

+Note 1: This module needs N-API (node API) version 6 or greater, that comes with BigInt support.
+Node 10.20.0 has it.
+Node 11.15.0 seems not.
+Note 2: This module will be successfully built even these conditions do not meet.
+When so, **simplex() always returns 'inviavel' (infeasible) without actually solving the problem.** To check if simplex() works, use simplexIsOK().
-- Currently tested on macOS and Linux including Raspberry Pi.
-Windows needs manual build.
+Note 3: Currently tested on macOS and Linux including Raspberry Pi.

 ## Description